giovannimirarchi420/reservation-fe/README.md

 - **Calendar**: React Big Calendar for booking interface
 - **Internationalization**: i18next for multi-language support

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

 - Node.js (v16.x or higher)
 - npm or yarn

-> **Recommended**: For a complete environment including backend, database, and authentication services, we recommend cloning the main repository [cloud-resource-reservation](https://github.com/giovannimirarchi420/cloud-resource-reservation) which includes this frontend as a sub-module along with Docker Compose configuration for easy setup.
+> **Recommended**: For a complete environment including backend, database, and authentication services, clone the main repository [cloud-resource-reservation](https://github.com/giovannimirarchi420/cloud-resource-reservation) which includes this frontend as a sub-module along with Docker Compose configuration.

 ### Installation